 - Canons, ethics, obligations, and red flags

 The Honorable Irwin Joseph (retired) provides private mediation, arbitration, and private judging services in Northern California.
-Before retirement, he served as a Superior Court Commissioner in Santa Clara County, after more than eleven years of bench experience that has included family, civil, and criminal assignments.
-During his six years in the Family Law Department, he has heard dissolution, custody, support, paternity, and domestic violence matters.
-He created the Judicial Mediation Program and the Early Neutral Evaluation Program for the Santa Cruz County Family Court.
+Before retirement, he served as a Superior Court commissioner in Santa Clara County and in Santa Cruz County for almost 15 years.
+His bench experience included family, civil, and criminal assignments.
+During his eight years in the family law division, he heard dissolution, custody, support, paternity, and domestic violence matters.
+He created the Judicially Supervised Settlement Conference (Mediation) program and the Early Neutral Evaluation Program for Family Court.
 He co-taught mediation skills to judges in Singapore at a 2015 Straus training.
 He has mediated thousands of conflicts since 1995.
-He was a faculty member of the Center for Judicial Education and Research (CJER) and the National Council of Juvenile and Family Court Judges (NCJFCJ) and a member of the Elkins Family Law Task Force.
-He is a graduate of La Verne University School of Law and UCLA.
-He cocreated this class in 2009 for those who wish to improve mediation skills in this difficult and contentious area of the law.
+He was a faculty member of the Center for Judicial Education and Research (CJER) and the National Council of Juvenile and Family Court Judges (NCJFCJ), and a member of the Elkins Family Law Task Force.
+He is a graduate of the University of La Verne College of Law and UCLA.
+He co-created this class in 2009 for those who wish to improve mediation skills in this difficult and contentious area of the law.

 Donald T. Saposnek is a practicing clinical-child psychologist and child custody mediator, and a family therapist for over 40 years, and a national and international trainer of mediation and child development, most recently presenting trainings to judges and lawyers in Singapore.
 He is author of the classic book, Mediating Child Custody Disputes: A Strategic Approach, and coauthor of Splitting America: How Politicians, Super PACS and the News Media Mirror High-Conflict Divorce.
 He has mediated over 5,000 custody disputes since 1977, managed the Santa Cruz County Family Court Services for 17 years, and has published extensively in the professional literature on mediation, child custody and child psychology.
 He has been teaching on the psychology faculty at the University of California, Santa Cruz since 1977, is editor of the Academy of Professional Family Mediator's The Professional Family Mediator, and serves on the editorial boards of numerous publishers and several international journals on conflict resolution.